Sandi Quatrale, Art Director | Amy Flanagan, Copywriter

 Women's Comfort Footwear It’s not very often that a footwear brand starts from scratch, but such is the genesis of Cobb Hill by New Balance.
-Since the brand’s inception in 2011, Soapbox has crafted a quirky, colorful, down-to-earth fashion brand full of independent spirit, through packaging, advertising, point-of-sale, copywriting, web presence, social media, collateral, broadcast and promotions.
+Soapbox crafted a quirky, colorful, down-to-earth fashion brand full of independent spirit, through photography, voice, packaging, advertising, point-of-sale, web presence, social media, collateral, broadcast and promotions.
 The Cobb Hill business grew rapidly — beloved by consumers and retailers alike — so much so that its parent company acquired Rockport in 2015 with Cobb Hill as the major driver to revitalize the Rockport women’s business.

 Drydock Footwear Group